syncfusion-content/wpf-docs/wpf/Multi-Column-DropDown/Styles-and-Templates.md

 documentation: ug
 ---

-# Styles and Templates in WPF Multi Column Dropdown (SfMultiColumnDropDown)
+# Styles and Templates in WPF Multi Column Dropdown

 WPF styles and templates refer to a suite of features (styles and templates) that allows you to create visually compelling effects and to create consistent appearance for the products.